 Similar for Medicaid… But also Different

-To identify, track, and reimburse for telehealth services, providers can select from a variety of HCPCS codes (T1014 and Q3014), CPT codes and modifiers (GT, U1-UD), but billing and coding guidelines depend on their states’ rules.
+To identify, track, and reimburse for telehealth services, providers can select from a variety of HCPCS codes (T1014 and Q3014), CPT codes and modifiers (GT, U1-UD), but medical billing and coding guidelines depend on their states’ rules.
 At present, 48 states and the District of Columbia now provide some form of Medicaid reimbursement for telehealth services.

 For Private Payers, it’s a State-by-State Basis